1998–99 New York Knicks season: NBA playoffs

-The Knicks would then stamp their ticket to the NBA Finals with a 90–82 home win in Game 6, despite losing Johnson to a knee injury in the first half.
-Led by Houston's 32-point performance and defense against Miller (3–18 shooting), the Knicks closed out the 2nd-seeded Pacers.
-The Knicks' 27–23 record was the worst for a team to reach the Finals since the Houston Rockets did it with a 40–42 record in 1981.
-They also became the first 8th seed to reach the NBA Finals, a feat that has since only been repeated once by the Miami Heat in the 2023 season.
+The Pacers evened the series with a 90–78 win in Game 4, but the Knicks won Game 5 at Market Square Arena, 101–94.
+At home in Game 6, the Knicks won 90–82, despite losing Johnson to a knee injury in the first half.
+Led by Houston's 32-point performance and defense against Miller, who struggled and only made 3 out of 18 field-goal attempts, the Knicks won the series over the Pacers in six games, and advanced to the NBA Finals for the second time in six seasons.
+The Knicks' 27–23 record was the worst for a team to reach the NBA Finals, since the Houston Rockets did it with a 40–42 record in 1981.
+They also became the first #8 seed to reach the Finals, a feat that has since only been repeated once by the Miami Heat in the 2022–23 season.

+In the 1999 NBA Finals, the Knicks faced off against the top–seeded San Antonio Spurs, who were led by All-Star forward Tim Duncan, All-Star center David Robinson, and Sean Elliott.
+The Knicks lost the first two games to the Spurs on the road at the Alamodome, but managed to win Game 3 at home, 89–81 at Madison Square Garden, which featured a 34-point performance from Houston.
+However, the Knicks lost their next two home games, including a Game 5 loss to the Spurs at Madison Square Garden, 78–77, despite Sprewell's double-double performance of 35 points and 10 rebounds, as Spurs guard Avery Johnson hit the game-winning shot.
+The Knicks lost the series in five games, as the Spurs won their first ever NBA championship in franchise history.

-In the 1999 NBA Finals, the Knicks were defeated in five games against the San Antonio Spurs.
-Completely overmatched by the Spurs' height with Tim Duncan and David Robinson, the Knicks lost at home with a 78–77 loss in Game 5 despite Sprewell's 35 points.
-For the series, Sprewell averaged 26.0 points per game, and Houston provided with 21.6 points per game.
-The Knicks defense did not allow any opponent to score more than 96 points against them in their 20 playoff games.
+In the Finals, Sprewell averaged 26.0 points per game, and Houston provided with 21.6 points per game; the Knicks' defense did not allow any opponent to score more than 96 points against them in their 20 playoff games.

-The Knicks finished third in the NBA in home-game attendance, with an attendance of 494,075 at Madison Square Garden during the regular season.
+Aftermath

 Following the season, veteran center Herb Williams retired at age 41.
+The Knicks did not return to the NBA Finals again until the 2025–26 season, where they defeated the Spurs in five games in the 2026 NBA Finals.

 The team's season roster has been featured in the basketball game series NBA 2K since the 19th installment NBA 2K18.